Arjun-jayakumar-2003/cyber-one-phantom-ping/README.md

 # CyberOne PhantomPing

 This Python script demonstrates how to send an HTTP request directly to a server's IP address while spoofing the `Host` header to simulate a request to a specific domain.
-It’s a stealthy technique used to explore virtual host responses — perfect for your cybersecurity learning journey.
+It’s a stealthy technique used to explore virtual host responses — perfect for my cybersecurity learning journey.

 ## 🔍 What It Does